-Lofi hip-hop is one of the most-requested Suno genres, and the cheap way to ruin it is typing lofi hiphop beat and stopping there.
-Suno will hand you a clean, modern, almost trap-leaning beat with zero dust, zero swing, and zero late-night feel.
+Lofi hip-hop is one of the most-requested Suno genres, and the fastest way to ruin it is typing lofi hiphop beat and stopping there.
+Suno hands you a clean, modern, almost trap-leaning beat with zero dust, zero swing, and zero late-night feel.
 The fix is naming the boom-bap pocket, the texture, and the scene.
-The 10 templates below cover the full study-and-chill range, from classic 75 BPM crate-dig boom-bap to anime-themed 80 BPM lofi, each with locked BPM, key, drum character, and ambient layer.
+The 10 templates below cover the full study-and-chill range, from classic 75 BPM crate-dig boom-bap to anime-themed 80 BPM lofi, each with a locked BPM, key, drum character, and ambient layer.
 Pair with the broader Suno lofi and chill prompts library when you need adjacent atmospheres.

 What a high-quality prompt should contain